Pulse Shaping for Superconducting Qubits: Engineering of Pulse Shaping

-the area of the complex baseband holds the information about qubit rotation, so changing the area changes the amount of rotation applied.
-Under the DRAG pulse condition, the rotation is controlled just by the in-phase (I) baseband.
-However, any voltage fluctuations, gain mismatches, or DAC scaling mismatches in the I and Q channels result in amplitude errors, The DRAG pulse design hinges on the perfect orthogonality of the I and Q signals.
-However, a skew that breaks perfect orthogonality leads to mixing of the baseband signal.
+Any voltage fluctuations, gain mismatches, or DAC scaling mismatches in the I and Q channels result in amplitude errors, The DRAG pulse design hinges on the perfect orthogonality of the I and Q signals.
+However, a skew that breaks perfect orthogonality leads to imperfect mixing of the baseband signal.
 The imperfections give rise to fluctuations and distortion in the pulse shape, resulting in over- and under-rotations of the qubit.
 This distortion is also detrimental to mitigating qubit leakage errors.
 The skew might be due to asymmetry in the LO used for the I and Q paths, or as simple as different cable lengths leading to varying path lengths for the I and Q channels.
 There exist other ways, like mixer compression, where the pulse shape can get distorted.